YasamanAdl94/DataVisualization/README.md

 # DataVisualization

-Data Visualization workshop - colab notebook folium and pandas profiling outputs html files which can be found in output dir.
+- Data Visualization workshop - colab notebook
+- Folium and Pandas profiling output html files which can be found in output dir.